 Incoming students who are accepted for admission to an MIT graduate program in the School of Science or School of Engineering, and who are citizens of Brazil.

-CNPq will provide and make available to each CNPq Fellow, funding which is sufficient to cover: (i) a stipend; (ii) possible tuition support; (iii) an international round-trip airfare; and (iv) appropriate MIT student fees.
+CNPq will provide and make available to each CNPq Fellow, funding which is sufficient to cover: (i) a partial stipend; (ii) tuition support; (iii) an international round-trip airfare; and (iv) appropriate MIT student fees.

 CNPq shall provide full support to CNPq Fellows for four academic years (each academic year being twelve months in duration) commencing with the first year of their matriculation at MIT.
 At its discretion, MIT may provide additional financial support during or after this four year period.
 Such additional financial support may include a combination of research assistantships, teaching assistantships, and fellowships.
 CNPq may accept up to fifty applicants each year for the Program.

 Applications to participate in the Program and receive financial assistance shall be submitted directly to CNPq by students accepted for admission.